docker-archive/classicswarm/docs/install-w-machine.md

 This getting started example shows you how to create a Docker Swarm, the native clustering tool for Docker.

 You'll use Docker Toolbox to install Docker Machine and some other tools on your computer.
 Then you'll use Docker Machine to provision a set of Docker Engine hosts.
-Lastly, you'll use Docker client to connect to the hosts, where you'll create a discovery token, create a cluster of one Swarm manager and nodes, and manage the cluster.
+Lastly, you'll use Docker client to connect to the hosts, where you'll create a discovery token, create a cluster of one Swarm manager and two nodes, and manage the cluster.

 When you finish, you'll have a Docker Swarm up and running in VirtualBox on your local Mac or Windows computer.
 You can use this Swarm as personal development